aloisrtr/chameleon-chess/horsey-lib/contributing.md

 provide that functionnality, not the parser's.

 ### Opening books
-Opening data is stored as a game tree with WDL values.
-The best move can easily be queried from a node by scanning its children, and it's a rather efficient representation.
+Text format opening books (PGN or EPD) are supported (see section above).

-As of now, only text format opening books (PGN or EPD) are supported.
-The PolyGlot format should be supported in the near future.
+The PolyGlot format is also supported by granting functionnality for parsing/writing entries from/to a slice of bytes.
+This should allow it to work with sources that pull data from

 ### Endgame tablebases
 We'll see about those later, I still need to research the probing code more in depth.